 Prior to Gravity Falls, he got his start at Cartoon Network storyboarding on The Marvelous Misadventures of Flapjack (Pendleton Ward of Adventure Time fame was his board partner).
 He went on to co-develop Fish Hooks for Disney before moving onto his masterpiece.

-After Gravity Falls ended its run in 2016 (with the stated intention of avoiding Seasonal Rot), Hirsch became involved with the film-making industry, providing some contributions for the stories of Pokémon Detective Pikachu and Spider-Man: Into the Spider-Verse, but left both during pre-production.
-Hirsch is currently a voice actor and creative consultant on The Owl House, and is co-producing a Netflix series entitled Inside Job.
+After Gravity Falls ended its run in 2016 (with the stated intention of avoiding Seasonal Rot), Hirsch became involved with the film-making industry, providing some contributions to the stories and dialogue of Pokémon Detective Pikachu and Spider-Man: Into the Spider-Verse, but left the former during pre-production and was uncredited on the latter.
+Hirsch is currently a voice actor and creative consultant on The Owl House, and is co-producing the Netflix series Inside Job.note

 Roles played by Alex Hirsch